vootbd/devops/README.md

 Your solution should include CI/CD strategies and tool justification along with test automation and security as pipeline concepts.
-Your solution should describe how observability across the whole architecture will be maintained and what tools will be used.
+Your solution should describe how observability across the whole architecture will be maintained and what tools will be used?
-Your solution should provide logging, alerting strategies and how outage should be handled.
+Your solution should provide logging, alerting strategies, and how outage should be handled.
-Your solution should include ways for knowledgebase and configurations, secrets management to be integrated with the system.
+Your solution should include ways for knowledgebase and configurations, and secrets management to be integrated with the system.
-You can imagine any sector software system you like (e-commerce, telecom, ride sharing etc) but provide justification for why it is on-premise or in cloud or maybe hybrid.
+You can imagine any sector software system you like (e-commerce, telecom, ride sharing, etc) but justify why it is on-premise in the cloud or maybe hybrid.
 Provide advantages of tools and strategies that you selected over others in the market.
 A diagram of the proposed architecture would be wonderful but not strictly required.
-Try to address all the points in easy to understand English in your readme file or files
+Try to address all the points in easy-to-understand English in your readme file or files